 So, how does Kybella work?
 Well, numbing cream is applied to the under-chin area before synthetic deoxycholic acid is injected into around 20 carefully selected spots in the target area.
 The deoxycholic acid targets the fat cells, and eats away at them, killing them off permanently.
 Some describe the sensation as an intense aching or burning.

-Of course, fat reduction and body contouring treatments should never be used in place of a balanced diet and exercise (sorry to confirm what you already knew).
+Of course, fat reduction and body contouring treatments should never be used in place of a balanced diet and exercise (sorry to confirm what you already know).
 But as part of a healthy lifestyle, they can have amazing results.
 So, if you’ve decided you want to target an area of fat that just won’t budge, there are plenty of options that mean you don’t have to go under - or anywhere near - a knife.

 EMSculpt, CoolSculpting, Ultrashape, Kybella and HIFEM are all registered trademarks